Wash. Admin. Code § 220-440-180

 Section 220-440-180 - Application for cash compensation for livestock damage or domestic animal-Procedure

-Pursuant to this section, the department may distribute money specifically appropriated by the legislature or other funding entity to pay commercial livestock or guard dog losses caused by wild bear, cougar, or wolves in the amount of up to ten thousand dollars per claim unless, following an appeal, the department is ordered to pay more (see RCW 77.36.130(2)) .
+Pursuant to this section, the department may distribute money specifically appropriated by the legislature or other funding entity to pay commercial livestock or guard dog losses caused by wild bear, cougar, or wolves up to the amount set forth in RCW 77.36.130.
 The department will develop claim procedures and application forms consistent with this section for cash compensation of commercial livestock or guard dog losses.
 Partnerships with other public and private organizations to assist with completion of applications, assessment of losses, and to provide funding for compensation are encouraged.
+Filing a claim:

-(1) Claimant must notify the department within twenty-four hours of discovery of livestock or other domestic animal attack or as soon as feasible.
+(1) Claimant must notify the department within 24 hours of discovery of livestock or other domestic animal attack or as soon as feasible.

 (2) Damage claim assessment of amount and value of eligible livestock or guard dog loss is the primary responsibility of the claimant.